danielroe/unsight.dev/README.md

 ### Configure your secrets

-Create a `.env` file with the following content (the private key was generated in the last step and can be multi-line, just add a quote before and after it):
+Create a `packages/web/.env` file with the following content (the private key was generated in the last step and can be multi-line, just add a quote before and after it):

 ```ini
 NUXT_WEBHOOK_GITHUB_SECRET_KEY=<random GUID or password you put in the Webhook Secret field when creating your GitHub App>